therandomstring/syslog-ng/tests/fuzzing/Readme.md

 The reason for this is twofold:
  * A random input will most likely will be dropped quickly by the program, so it is much more efficient not to test inputs not adhering to the correct input syntax.
  * You can avoid inputs, which would likely break the tested code path, but which are already filtered by another function before calling the tested one.
-In the latter case you should also check the other function to make sure it behaves as intended,
+In the latter case you should also check the other function to make sure it behaves as intended.

 <!-- TODO write tutorial on writing corpora. -->